 The novelty of an infographic resume is one of its key assets, but there are three important rules to remember if you want to use one:

 - An infographic resume is a supplement to the traditional resume.
 Do not use one to apply via an Applicant Tracking System (ATS) because it cannot read visual content.
 Also keep in mind that human resources and recruiters want to see the traditional text resume.
 They have to review hundreds, if not thousands, of resumes and do not have time to search your infographic for skills and work history.
-A better strategy is to send your infographic resume to the actual hiring manager or to a contact you have made inside the organization.
+A better strategy is to send your infographic resume (or curriculum vitae designs) to the actual hiring manager or to a contact you have made inside the organization.

 - The quality of your wording matters A LOT, almost as much as the high quality graphics you create.
 Avoid writing a boring list of job duties.
 Use quantifiable data.